-Figure-3.
-The rCFR of COVID-19 in different divisions of Bangladesh

-We have also found a consistent trend between observed and predicted COVID-19 rCFR in the SES model, with R2, RMSE, and MAE values of 959.93%, 0.003, and 0.002 respectively (Table 1 and Figure-4).
-We have identified a substantial growing trend between observed and predicted COVID-19 rCFR in the ARIMA and Prophet models, with R2, RMSE, and MAE values of 99.98% and 99.12%, 0.002 and 0.001, and 0.011 and 0.006, respectively (Table-1).
-The ARIMA model outperformed the Prophet, and SES models in terms of accuracy (with better R2, RMSE, and MAE values).
-The ARIMA model has a higher coefficient of determination and smaller errors than the Prophet and benchmark SES models.
-The COVID-19 rCFR ratio is predicted to rise significantly in the next 30 days, according to both models' forecasts.
-The forecasting of the regional cumulative rCFR of COVID-19 for each model is shown in Figure-4.
+We found a consistent trend between observed and predicted COVID-19 deaths in the SES model, with R2, RMSE, and MAE values of 94.97%, 719.73, and 340.16 respectively (Table 1 and Figure-4).
+We have identified a substantial growing trend between observed and predicted COVID-19 deaths in the ARIMAX and ARIMAX+Vaccination models, with R2, RMSE, and MAE values of 96.32% and 96.33%, 615.67 and 615.65, and 306.18 and 306.32, respectively.
+We also have identified a substantial growing trend between observed and predicted COVID-19 deaths in the ARIMA and Prophet models, with R2, RMSE, and MAE values of 97.38% and 74.48%, 8.31 and 25.96, and 5.57 and 20.19, respectively (Table-1).

+The ARIMAX model with vaccination variable outperformed than all other models in terms of accuracy (with better R2, RMSE, and MAE values).
+The model has a higher coefficient of determination and smaller errors than the ARIMA, ARIMAX, Prophet and benchmark SES models.
+The COVID-19 deaths is predicted to rise significantly in the next 30 days, according to both models' forecasts.
+The forecasting of the regional daily deaths of COVID-19 for each model is shown in Figure-4.

+We found a consistent trend between observed and predicted COVID-19 confirmed cases in the SES model, with R2, RMSE, and MAE values of 97.25%, 8.52, and 5.77 respectively (Table 1 and Figure-4).
+We have identified a substantial growing trend between observed and predicted COVID-19 cases in the ARIMAX and ARIMAX+Vaccination models, with R2, RMSE, and MAE values of 97.40% and 97.41%, 8.29 and 8.28, and 5.59 and 5.60, respectively.
+We also have identified a substantial growing trend between observed and predicted COVID-19 rCFR in the ARIMA and Prophet models, with R2, RMSE, and MAE values of 96.31% and 54.20%, 616.54 and 2171.11, and 303.29 and 1603.89, respectively (Table-1).

+The ARIMAX model with vaccination variable outperformed than all other models in terms of accuracy (with better R2, RMSE, and MAE values).
+The model has a higher coefficient of determination and smaller errors than the ARIMA, ARIMAX, Prophet and benchmark SES models.
+The COVID-19 cases are predicted to rise significantly in the next 30 days, according to both models' forecasts.
+The forecasting of the regional daily cases of COVID-19 for each model is shown in Figure-4.

 Table-1.
 The summary of SES model (Simple Exponential Smoothing), ARIMA model (Auto-Regressive Integrated Moving Average), and Prophet Model (Automatic Forecasting Time-series Model).